 If I am a current Pacific Council member can I apply for Amplify?

 Yes.
-The Amplify experience will be very different from one’s experience in membership, with added benefits through the cohort model and formation of your project pitch.
-If a current member is selected, their membership dues for the year will be waived in lieu of the program cost.
+The Amplify experience will be very different from one’s experience in membership, with added benefits, including access to the Amplify curriculum, mentorship services, social activities with other Amplify participants, and the formation of your project pitch.
+If a current member is selected, their membership dues for the year will be waived.

 Do I need to live in Los Angeles in order to apply?

 No. The program will take place virtually, and priority will be given to individuals who live and work in the western United States (this includes Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington, and Wyoming).